Table of Contents

 If any of the following exceptions apply, your deduction is not limited to the gross proceeds received from the sale.
 Instead, you generally can deduct the vehicle's FMV on the date of the contribution if the donee organization:

 Makes a significant intervening use of the vehicle before transferring it,

 Makes a material improvement to the vehicle before transferring it, or

-Gives or sells the vehicle to a needy individual for a price significantly below FMV in direct furtherance of the organization's charitable purpose of relieving the poor and distressed or underprivileged who are in need of a means of transportation.
+Gives or sells the vehicle to a needy individual for a price significantly below FMV to directly further the organization's charitable purpose of relieving the poor and distressed or underprivileged who need a means of transportation.

 Form 1098-C (or other acknowledgment) will show if any of these exceptions apply.
 If the FMV of the vehicle was more than your cost or other basis, you may have to reduce the FMV to figure the deductible amount, as described under Reductions to FMV, earlier.

 Neal donates his car, which he bought new in 2008 for $20,000.
 A used vehicle pricing guide shows the FMV for his car is $9,000.
 Neal receives a Form 1098-C showing the car was sold for $7,000.
 Neal can deduct $7,000 and must attach Form 1098-C to his return.